 Under the DST Program, certain of our existing real properties and real properties acquired from third parties may be placed into DSTs, the DST Interests of which will be sold to investors.
 We, through a wholly owned subsidiary of the Operating Partnership, will hold long-term leasehold interests in each DST Property under a master lease, which will be fully guaranteed by the Operating Partnership.
-Under each master lease, we, through such subsidiary of the Operating Partnership or applicable master tenant, will be responsible for subleasing the applicable DST Property to occupying tenants until the earlier of the expiration of the master lease or the Operating Partnership's exercise of the FMV Option, which means that we bear the risk that the underlying cash flow from a DST Property may be less than the master lease payments.
-Therefore, even though we will no longer own such applicable DST Property, because of the fixed terms of the master lease guaranteed by our Operating Partnership, negative performance by a DST Property could affect cash available for distributions to our stockholders and would likely have an adverse effect on our results of operations.
+Under each master lease, we, through such subsidiary of the Operating Partnership or applicable master tenant, will be responsible for subleasing the applicable DST Property to occupying tenants until the earlier of the expiration of the master lease or the Operating Partnership's exercise of the FMV Option, which means that we bear the risk that the underlying cash flow from a DST Property may be less than the master lease guaranteed by our Operating Partnership, negative performance by a DST Property could affect cash available for distributions to our stockholders and would likely have an adverse effect on our results of operations.
 In addition, although the Operating Partnership will hold a FMV Option to reacquire each DST Property, the purchase price will be based on the then-current fair market value of the applicable DST Property subject to the master lease.
 Therefore, we may pay more for a DST Property upon the FMV Option exercise if it appreciates while held by the applicable DST than if we had not placed such property in the DST Program.